catseye/Velo/README.markdown

 construct, but really, a class is just a relationship between objects.

 Velo uses prototype-based object-orientation.
 Each object has a list of parent objects; these are its classes.
+But they're just objects.

 When a method is called on an object, if that method is not defined on that object, its parent objects are checked for that method; if any